villegame/datalog-2-sw/README.md

 * So far depending on your RPI revision you might need to change SMBus from 0 to 1 in /scripts/bme280.py on line 30.

 ## TODO
-* Poweroff button to config-panel
 * Proper superuser authentication instead of current dummy
 * Add revision identification feature for BME-280 script so that sensor can be read on all Raspberry PIs without manual modification of script
 * Use bower for Web-ui dependancies
 * LCD screen compatibility
+* Config panel
   * Backend log display tool for ui?
+  * Poweroff button to config-panel
+  * Set time window of live graph x-axis
+  * Set amount of time how old data will be fetched for graph